-As the White House and the CFPB continue to dispute who is currently leading the Bureau, the issue will likely be settled by the courts.
-While not free from doubt due to the lack of clear precedent and the likelihood that court rulings in any litigation may be affected by the politicized nature of the issue, the better conclusion is that the President has the authority to appoint a temporary successor when the CFPB Director resigns, and as a result, Mulvaney is likely to be installed as interim Director until the Senate approves a replacement.
+As the White House and the CFPB continued to dispute who is currently leading the Bureau, the issue will be settled by the courts.
+While not free from doubt due to the lack of clear precedent and the likelihood that court rulings may be affected by the politicized nature of the issue, the better conclusion is that the President has the authority to appoint a temporary successor when the CFPB Director resigns, and as a result, Mulvaney is likely to remain as interim Director until the Senate approves a replacement.

-The issue of Director Cordray's succession will be determined by how courts read the two statutes each side is using to claim they are right about who is running the CFPB: (1) the Dodd-Frank Act and (2) the Vacancies Reform Act.
+The issue of Director Cordray's succession will be determined by how the courts read the two statutes each side is using to claim they are right about who is running the CFPB: (1) the Dodd-Frank Wall Street and Consumer Protection Act ("Dodd-Frank Act"); and (2) the Vacancies Reform Act.

-Cordray's allies say the Dodd-Frank Act lets him appoint a temporary successor because it states the "Deputy Director . . . shall . . . serve as acting Director in the absence or unavailability of the Director." (emphasis added).
+Cordray's allies argue the Dodd-Frank Act lets him appoint a temporary successor because it states the "Deputy Director . . . shall . . . serve as acting Director in the absence or unavailability of the Director." (emphasis added).